Test automation: scalable Selenoid as an alternative for Selenium Grid

 Is there a solution?

-Some issues, such as long deployment process, can be optimized by means of Docker.
-This software platform is developed for a quick application build, debugging and deployment.
+Some issues, such as a long deployment process, can be optimized by means of Docker.
+This software platform is developed for quick application build, debugging and deployment.

 Engineers elaborate the image and after that proceed with the implementation of a container.
 It covers all aspects necessary for the application performance: libraries, system tools, code, and execution environment.